-All of which is great news, particularly if you’re not so hot when it comes to playing the keyboard, but which of the many pad controllers on the market should you buy?
+Obviously, all of this is great news, especially if you’re not so au fait when it comes to playing the keys, but which of the many MIDI pad controllers on sale today is right for you?

 Best high-end controller for Ableton Live